afeld/computing-in-context/lab_10_guide.md

 # Lab 10 guide

-**Goal:** Get students to think ahead to the visualizations they want to produce.
+**Goal:** Get students to think ahead to the visualizations they want to produce, then work through the steps to get there.

 ## First half